mikiburgess/MP3-Honey-Bee/README.md

 ### Skeleton
 <!-- How the information should be implemented, and how the user will navigate through the info/features -->

+Honey Bee will be constructed using a `base` template file, and populated with data from other html files according to application endpoints defined in flask and content population using the Jinja templating framework.
+From the perspective of the site visitor however it will appear to be comprised of a number of distinct pages:

+- Home / Welcome Page
+- Sign in and Registration Pages
+- Apiary Pages: View all apiaries, add apiary, edit apiary, delete apiary
+- Hive Pages: View all hives, add hive, edit hive, delete hive
+- Hive Inspection Pages: View all inspection reports per hive, add inspection report, edit inspection report, delete inspection report.
+- Learn About Bees Page (draft content only)
+- A placeholder page for as-yet unimplemented content (included for illustration, although in practice all unimplemented functionality would be hidden from site visitors).
+- plus, for the unfortunate visitor, and error page informing them when something goes wrong.

+#### Error Handling

+Error handling will be provided throughout to ensure that user engagement is not interrupted by functional or runtime errors (or at least minimised).
+This error handling will be implemented as follows:

+- Failed Operations
+Flask's [flash messages](https://flask.palletsprojects.com/en/2.3.x/patterns/flashing/ "Message Flashing in Flask") will be employed throughout the site.
+These will keep the site user informed of backend functionality, informing them when events occur 'behind the scenes'.
+Users will mostly see messages relating to successful operations (successful login, data update or deletion, etc).
+Flash messages will also be used when an error occurs, such as when data cannot be located in the database, when a data update fails, and so on.
+In addition to flash messages, every failed operation will be logged in the database for later review.

+- Application Exceptions
+When an exception is raised by the application an error page will be displayed including details of the error that occurred.
+This is included to

+- Out of Scope Functionality
+Until all future functionality is completed, some elements of the site will not be active.
+Although these are outside the scope of this project, these may cause an issue to visitors of the initial site.
+As such, where a page is not yet available in the site the page `placeholder.html` will inform the visitor that the functionality has not yet been implemented.

 #### Wireframes
 Due to the primary aim of this site being a tool for beekeepers to use whilst on location, taking records whilst inspecting their bee colonies, the design focus has been on the mobile devices they will be using - smartphones and tablets.